Students can now study for the ACA CTA Joint Programme as part of the Level 7 Apprenticeship.

 Firstly, students should register with ICAEW as an ACA Level 7 student.
 An ACA student number is generated.
 Once they have this number, students can register with CIOT as a student on the ACA CTA joint programme.
 Note that students will need to secure an ACA training agreement with an ICAEW authorised training provider to meet the work experiences requirements of the programme.

-Which end-point assessment will Joint Programme Level 7 students complete?
+Which EPA will Joint Programme Level 7 students complete?

 Students on the ACA CTA Joint Programme should do the ICAEW end-point assessment.